arunravi728/Papyrus/content/Threads.md

 ### RPCs and Threads

-* We generally have an RPC service which listens for incoming requests.
+* We generally have an RPC service that listens for incoming requests.
 * For each request, the service will spawn a separate thread to construct a response.
 * On the client side, we can separate threads sending RPC requests to different RPC services.

 ### Asynchronous Programming

-* Also called event driven programming.
+* Also called event-driven programming.
-* We have a task which waits for a particular event (eg: an interrupt).
+* We have a task that waits for a particular event (eg, an interrupt).
-* This is an alternate to concurrent programming.
+* This is an alternative to concurrent programming.
 * Lower overhead than concurrent programming.

 ### Threads vs Processes